DK-Hostmaster/DKHM-RFC-CLID/README.md

 As for the `create domain` command (above) the default behaviour can be defined in RP.
 Where the option "registrant management", will create contact objects sponsored by DK Hostmaster instead instead of the registrar.

 Deletion will not be supported and will work as it currently is implemented in the DK Hostmaster EPP service and described in the specification.
 See the section: "[Unimplemented commands](https://github.com/DK-Hostmaster/epp-service-specification#unimplemented-commands)" for details.
-Contact objects are automatically delete, under the following policy:
+Contact objects are automatically deleted, under the following policy:

 - The contact object is not in use
 - It holds not roles/association with other objects